From classical theta functions to topological quantum field theory: Theta functions in the abstract setting

 \section{Theta functions in the abstract setting}

-In this section we apply to the finite Heisenberg group the standard construction that gives the Schr\"{o}dinger representation as left translations on the space of equivariant functions on the Heisenberg group (see for example \cite{lionvergne}).
+In this section we apply to the finite Heisenberg group the standard construction which identifies the Schr\"{o}dinger representation as a representation induced by an irreducible representation (i.e. character) of a maximal abelian subgroup (see for example \cite{lionvergne}).